dward2/BME547/Assignments/final_image_processor.md

   + Upon user command, issue a RESTful API request to your server to upload whatever information is entered above.
 The interface should only allow this request to be made if at least a medical record number has been entered.
-  Data to upload should include the medical record number, patient name, measured heart rate/ECG image, and medical image.
+  Data to upload should include the medical record number and the following, if uploaded:  patient name, measured heart rate & ECG image, and medical image.
 If an item was not selected or added, it does not need to be uploaded.
   + After upload, the information entered in the GUI should REMAIN in the GUI so it can still be seen.
   + The user should have the ability to update any of this information in the GUI and upload the new information to the server.
+If the patient name is updated in the GUI, it should be replaced in the server.
+If a new heart rate/ECG image or medical image is updated in the GUI, this new information should be added to the existing information on the server.
-  + The user should have the ability to delete/clear this information so that a new patient can be entered without having to exit the GUI.
+  + The user should have the ability to delete/clear this information from the GUI so that a new patient can be entered without having to exit the GUI.

 For the ECG analysis of heart rates, please use your existing ECG analysis code module, and modify it with a function that your GUI can call to execute